MBRabotnik/MBRabotnik/README.md

 - 👋 Hi, I’m @MBRabotnik
-- 👀 I’m interested in Data Analisis and Data Engeniring
+- 👀 I’m interested in Data Analysis and Data Engineering
-- 🌱 I’m currently learning the career path Data Scientist: Analytics Specialist from Codecademy
+- 🌱 I’m currently studying Data Science and Analytics
-- 💞️ I’m looking for an entry level position to apply the knowledge I have gained during my student life and contribute to the company's success as I grow.
+- 💞️ An energetic and curious recent graduate, passionate about data, systems, and sustainability who is not afraid to ask questions and bring new perspectives to the table.
+I am looking for an exciting entry-level position in the data space where I can apply the skills I have acquired in school to make a meaningful impact and grow with a company whose mission aligns with my values.
+Besides my technical acumen, I can offer outside-the-box thinking, excellent organizational skills, and a strong work ethic.
 - 📫 How to reach me mayara.rabotnik@gmail.com

 <!---